Chapter 24 : One step closer

 As their laughter died, there was one of those long moments that stretched uncomfortably.
 They'd been occurring more and more often of late, as there were so many things both of them were being excruciatingly careful not to say in order not to spoil any of the time they had.

 "What if we broke the mirror, Godric?" she blurted into the strained silence.
 "What would happen?"

 He cupped the back of her head, threading his fingers into her curls.

-"The glass is but my window, or door, if you will, on the world, Hermione.
+"The glass is but my window, or door, if ye will, on the world, Hermione.
 The actual prison I inhabit exists in another realm.
 I would be trapped inside that place, with no way out.
 Then, when the tithe was not paid, both Salazar and I would die.
-He in your world, and I in a windowless broch of stone."
+He in your world, and I in my windowless broch of stone."